 Extend your STEM learning experiences.
 The A in STEAM stands for art.
 Read about the difference between STEM and STEAM on The Conversation, and try these learning experiences:

-• Children sing songs or play instruments.
-They use an audio recorder to record their music and play it back to their families.
+- Children sing songs or play instruments.
+They use an audio recorder to record their music which they play back to their families.

-• Paint with lemon juice instead of paint and let it dry.
+- Paint with lemon juice instead of paint and let it dry.
 The artwork will be invisible until it is placed near the heat of a lightbulb, an iron, or warm sunlight.
-Experiment with other liquids (e.g. vinegar, orange juice and milk).
-Which ones work best?
+Experiment with other liquids — like vinegar, orange juice, or milk.
+Which liquids work best?
 Which heat sources work best?

-• Add STEM tools into your dramatic play area (e.g. measuring tapes, calculators, magnifying glasses and binoculars).
+- Add STEM tools into your dramatic play area — like measuring tapes, calculators, magnifying glasses and binoculars.

 Encourage children to make guesses about art.
 Why did the artist choose those materials?
 Why is the dancer moving like that?
 Foster curiosity and wonder.